Statistics taken from Fraternities and Sororities: Understanding Life Outcomes and USA TODAY College (2012):

 - Since 1825, all but three U.S. presidents have been members of a fraternity.

-- The first female astronaut was Greek.
-So was the first female senator.
+- The first female astronaut and the first female United States Senator were affiliated.

 Service and Philanthropy

-While Greek life encourages team spirit, we stress the importance of individuality.
-Members of the Greek community are not only leaders within their own chapters but are also leaders within campus-wide organizations like Campus Activity Board and Student Government.
-Going Greek is the easiest way to get involved on campus and enhance your college experience outside of the classroom.
-LU Greeks are often involved with several student organizations on campus.
+While we encourage team spirit and shared values, we also stress the importance of the individual to succeed.
+Members of the Greek community are not only leaders within their individual organizations, but also on campus through participation in organizations such as Campus Activities Board and the Lindenwood Student Government Association, to name a few.
+Becoming Greek is the easiest way to get involved on campus and enhance your college experience outside of the classroom.
+By also providing opportunities for local, regional, LU Greeks are often involved with several student organizations on campus.
 Their participation allows them to learn a variety of skills and expertise while keeping in close contact with friends outside of the Greek community.

 |Switchboard (636) 949-2000